ufechner7/KiteViewer/README.md

 ```
 If you have your own .csv log files you need to extend the importer
 for your data format.

+## Run the one point kite model
+To start the simulation, click the button "START".
+To steer the kite, use the right and left cursor keys.
+For a first test, after pressing the START button press the right cursor twice and wait.
+If you started the main function
+from a Julia console you can see the setting of the steering as numbers in the console.

+Not yet implemented: 1. changing the depower settings manually and 2. autopilot.

 ## Update from version 0.2
 Run the following commands: